 She has provided extensive train-the-trainer workshops on mental health, resilience, and personal vitality to leaders from the Latinx, African-American, Asian, and other minority communities in Chicago and beyond.
 The self-care wellness program she designed has been taught to more than ten thousand people in the United States and other countries.

-As the Administrative Program Coordinator, Cree Noble works directly with the Director and Assistant Director of the Egan Office, working on different projects and tasks.
+As the Administrative Program Coordinator, Sarah works directly with the Director and Associate Director of the Egan Office, working on different projects and tasks.

 Mary Carle Pena Silfa is the Social Media and Communications Specialist in the Egan Office for Urban Education and Community Partnerships.
 She is responsible for planning, developing, implementing and managing strategies for all Egan social media accounts.
 She has worked closely with the Associate Director and the Urban Schools Coordinator to build and foster relationships with the Egan Office community partners.
 She helps supporting the asset-based approaches to community engagement and reflection opportunities in a social justice framework.
 She has a great passion for landscape and street art photography.
 She believes that having the opportunity to capture memories in a photo will help others see the world from a different perspective.